 - Best exchange rates.
 We will not be beaten on price.

-- Because we transact 150 billion annually, we can buy and sell at the interbank rate
+- Because we transact large amounts annually, we can buy and sell at the interbank rate

 - Our retail rates have a far smaller profit margin in them, than our competitors